awesomemotive/wp101plugin/readme.txt

 * Last, we’ve assigned the plugin instance to a (global) variable, to make it accessible outside the plugin for modifications.
 Thanks, John Sundberg!

 = 3.0.4 =
-* Bug fixes for hiding and showing all the SEO videos.
+* Bug fixes for hiding and showing all the Yoast SEO videos.
 Thanks, Justin Sainton!

 = 3.0.3 =
 * Added more detailed docs on the built-in hooks to filter the list of videos, or even add your own.
 Thanks, Justin Sainton!